French luxury group LVMH offers to buy U.S jeweler Tiffany: sources

 The sources asked not to be identified because the matter is confidential.
 LVMH declined to comment, while Tiffany did not immediately respond to a request for comment.
 Bloomberg News reported earlier on Saturday that LVMH was holding talks with Tiffany.

-LVMH, which is behind fashion brands like Christian Dior as well as the Veuve Cliquot champagne, has stood out for several years as one of the top performers in the retail industry, where not all labels are benefiting to the same degree from booming Chinese appetite for branded goods.
+LVMH, which is behind brands such as Fendi, Christian Dior and Givenchy, as well as Veuve Cliquot champagne, has stood out for several years as one of the top performers in the upscale retail sector, where not all labels are benefiting to the same degree from booming Chinese appetite for branded goods.

 Tiffany, on the other hand, has not been as resilient.
-Beyond the tariffs that have been triggered by the trade war between the United States and China, a lower Chinese domestic sales tax has also contributed to double-digit decreases in its sales to Chinese tourists in the United States and in other destinations,
+Beyond the tariffs that have been triggered by the trade war between the United States and China, a lower Chinese domestic sales tax has also contributed to double-digit decreases in its sales to Chinese tourists in the United States and in other destinations.

 High-end brands have also long relied on Hong Kong as a major shopping hub which draws visitors from mainland China in particular, and four months of pro-democracy demonstrations are starting to take their toll.